microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 and opens the door for errors related to signed/unsigned mixes.
 Using `unsigned` doesn't actually eliminate the possibility of negative values.

+##### Office.All

+Clarification: use unsigned types for inherently unsigned values.
+Use SafeInt to ensure termination on overflow if needed.

 ##### Example

     unsigned int u1 = -2;   // Valid: the value of u1 is 4294967294